czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Roman organization gave us the template for subsequent European society, both for its cities and for the integrated state
     - The Roman model included the following:
       - Consistency: Roman city plans were similar throughout the Empire
-      - Infrastructure: Cities provided for housing at several economic levels, for commerce, entertainment, sports, recreation, and eduction, while also providing water distribution and sewage disposal
+      - Infrastructure: Cities provided for housing at several economic levels, for commerce, entertainment, sports, recreation, and education, while also providing water distribution and sewage disposal
       - Governance: cities included public buildings where functions of government were carried out, including politics and courts of justice
     - With respect to the integrated state, we see:
       - Politics and the military: centrally coordinated from Rome and widely applied throughout the empire